Any strongly controllable group system or group shift or any linear block code is a linear system whose input is a generator group

+\ee This shows that a strongly controllable complete group system $A$ is a linear system whose input group is a generator group.
+This is discussed in Section 6.
+In Subsection 6.6, we give an efficient algorithm to construct all \ellctl\ complete group systems up to isomorphism from the set of all generator groups of \ellctl\ complete group systems.

+In Subsection 6.4, we give a harmonic theory of group systems.
+We show the spectral domain encoder and time domain encoder are related at a deeper level, and that in general there are many other encoders and expansions besides the spectral and time domain.

+The infinite collection of elementary groups $\grpjktarg{0}{k}{t}{\calu}{\ccirc}$ of $(\calu,\circ)$, for $0\le k\le\ell$, for $t\in\bmcpz$, forms a nested tile pattern on the double Cartesian product space $\calu$.
+Since $0\le k\le\ell$, and $t\in\bmcpz$, the product space has finite depth and infinite length.
+We call the double Cartesian product space an elementary set.
+We call the infinite collection of elementary groups an elementary list.
+The elementary set and elementary list, together with a homomorphism condition, form an $(\ell+1)$-depth {\it elementary system} $\cale_A$.
+The homomorphism condition is that for each $k$ such that $0\le k<\ell$, for each $t\in\bmcpz$, there is a homomorphism from elementary group $\grpjktarg{0}{k}{t}{\calu}{\ccirc}$ to the next two largest elementary groups nested in $\grpjktarg{0}{k}{t}{\calu}{\ccirc}$.
+Then we have shown that the generator group of any \ellctl\ complete group system $A$ can be reduced to an elementary system $\cale_A$.
+This is discussed in Section 7.

+In the remainder of Section 7, we show that this process can be reversed.
+We can use the infinite collection of elementary groups of $\cale_A$ to define a global operation on the elementary set $\calu$.
+This gives an $(\ell+1)$-depth global group $(\calu,\star)$ which is isomorphic and essentially identical to generator group $(\calu,\circ)$.
+Then again we can use the \fhgs\ to recover $A$ from global group $(\calu,\star)$; the mapping $f_u$ remains the same since $(\calu,\circ)$ and $(\calu,\star)$ share the same group elements.
+Thus we have shown the following more detailed version of (\ref{chain1b}). \be

+\ee In Subsection 7.3, we give a new notion of isomorphism for group systems which appears to be more appropriate than the definition of isomorphism for finite groups.
+We give an efficient algorithm to construct all \ellctl\ complete group systems up to this new notion of isomorphism from the set of all elementary systems $\cale_A$.

-In Section 6.7, we use the isomorphic version of the signature sequence to give an algorithm to construct an \ellctl\ group system, an \ellctl\ time invariant group system, and a block group system.
-The algorithms are essentially a construction of the \gvecs\ of the group system.
-This appears to be the first construction algorithm given for a general time varying group system and a general block group system.
+Moreover, if we construct any $(\ell+1)$-depth elementary system $\cale$, we can use this same process to construct an \ellctl\ complete group system from $\cale$.
+Therefore the construction of an \ellctl\ complete group system amounts to the construction of any $(\ell+1)$-depth elementary system $\cale$.
+Since the $(\ell+1)$-depth elementary system has finite depth and is nested by depth, the construction of any $(\ell+1)$-depth elementary system is very simple.
+The algorithm is essentially a construction of the generators of the group system $B$ and $A$.
+This appears to be the first construction algorithm given for a general time varying group system.
+This is discussed in Subsection 7.4.
+We show in v7 and earlier versions of \cite{KM6} that the sequence of quotient groups used here in construction is the dual of the sequence of $k$-controllable subcodes of $A$ used to construct the encoder in \cite{FT}.

+Since a group system is a linear system, we can use the generator group to study the structure of the group system.
+The additive structue of the \glabs\ in the generator group describes the additive structure of the generators in the group system.
+Moreover, finite or infinite collections of elementary groups of $(\calu,\circ)$ also form a group, as shown in Subsection 6.3.
+Then we can also use collections of elementary groups to parse out the structure of the group system.